cyuen808/cyuen808.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: DFRobot 6 V Metal Gearmotor (FIT0495-A)

-**Rationale:** The DFRobot 6 V metal gearmotor was chosen because its high torque and low speed provide smooth, controlled motion for pressing a button without bouncing or damage.
-It runs safely on the project’s ≤ 9 V supply, draws less than 1 A, and pairs perfectly with the TB6612FNG driver for simple, reliable actuation.
+**Rationale:** The DFRobot 6 V metal gearmotor was chosen for its high torque and low-speed output, providing smooth, controlled motion for pressing a button without bounce or damage.
+It operates safely on the project’s ≤ 9 V supply, draws under 1 A, and pairs perfectly with the FAN8100N H-Bridge, ensuring simple, reliable actuation with built-in protection and 3.3 V logic compatibility.